Graphic Photos on this page

 The arrows point to a very enlarged left atrium at the arrows

-The previous radiograph changes were due to failure of the left side of the heart (left atrium and left ventricle).
+The previous radiograph changes of pulmonary edema (congestive heart failure)were due to failure of the left side of the heart (left atrium and left ventricle).
 If the right side of the heart goes into failure, the radiograph might show fluid in the abdomen and no changes in the thorax.
+Fluid the builds up in the abdomen is called ascites.

 This normal cat abdominal radiograph shows all the distinct internal organs for comparison to how the fluid above obscures them